Welcome! This is my guide to Nidalee: The Bestial Huntress. This is my first guide so feel free to add any

 -- Less mana use on heals means someone else on your team can use the Treasured "Blue Buff" (Although you should still try to always have Blue Buff if no one else needs it on your team)

--- This gives you 15 more AP than Sheen, and 15% Spell Vamp.
+-- This gives you 15 more AP than

 -- Sheen's Passive is based off of AD and you don't have any AD items to add to your base AD until after Guinsoo's Rageblade.